Seven Deadly Sins is a book by the Irish sportswriter, David Walsh, regarding his campaign to out Lance Armstrong as a doper.

 Then to campaign to rid the world of cancer was another feather to his bow.
 It was all part of his plan to construct a positive appearance in front of the media to detract from any negative stories that may emerge.

-The problem with lies is that they grow bigger over time and become harder and harder to keep under control and wraps.
+The problem with lies is that they grow bigger over time and become harder and harder to keep under control.

 Armstrong may have thought he was out of the woods, but his comeback and the renewed media attention meant even his relentlessness could not keep his big lie under wraps.